 Flirt poles for dogs, not unlike cat feather teasers, are comprised of a handle, a pole, a cord, and a toy or lure that resembles a prey animal.

-The reason so many dogs love flirt poles is because the movement of the toy triggers their prey drive and compels them to chase and catch the toy.
+The reason so many dogs love flirt poles is because the movement of the toy triggers their predatory aggression, as their prey drive compels them to chase and catch the toy.

 Flirt poles may work with any breed, but they are especially awesome interactive dog toys and exercise tools for: